rails/rails/guides/source/layouts_and_rendering.md

 <%= image_tag "icons/delete.gif", {height: 45} %>
 ```

-You can supply alternate text for the image which will be used if the user has images turned off in their browser or if an image file cannot be loaded.
+You can supply alternate text for the image which will be used if the user has images turned off in their browser or if the image cannot be loaded.

 ```erb
 <%= image_tag "home.gif", alt: "Home" %>